MartinvonBerg/simple-lightbox-fslight/readme.txt

 == Description ==

-REMINDER: Save your settings.json prior to Plugin-Update.
+REMINDER: Save your file ```settings.json``` prior to Plugin-Update.

+NEW: Added support for Youtube-Videos.
+This will add a small red button on the top left of the embedded Youtube-Video which opens the lightbox with that video.
+Could be disabled by deleting the line ``` "wp-block-embed-youtube" ``` in the file ```settings.json```.
+If you do so please delete the comma at the end of the line before, too!

 Provides an easy was to add a Lightbox to Gutenberg videos, images, galleries and Media-with-Text-Blocks.
 Just install and activate and use it.
 The Javascript-library fslightbox.js is used for that.
 You even may use the paid version of fslightbox.js.